wanner-work/PuttLab/README.md

 ## Functionality

-- The app is fully functional offline.
+- The app works offline.
 - It does not require an internet connection and makes no network requests.
 - All data is stored locally on the device using a SQLITE Database
 - It is built using React in combination with Capacitor to use native functionality